NuroDev/nuro.dev/data/blog/using_github_as_a_cms.md

 ### Repository filtering

 Here is where we can add our own custom logic to curate the data based on the data returned from GitHub.
-In this example we'll be filtering out all the reposotories that both don't have the `portfolio` topic & are not archived.
+In this example we'll be filtering out all the repositories that both don't have the `portfolio` topic & are not archived.

 ```jsx:portfolio.jsx
 export async function getServerSideProps () {